Qualy← Back

 How do I earn points?

 At the end of each cup, points will be tallied by laps uploaded.
-All laps will earn points.
+Points are based on both lap performance and participation.
+Drivers compete against others in their class at each track/configuration, with maximum base points scaling from 60–100 depending on class participation at that specific track.
 If you drove at 3 different tracks during a cup, you have 3 different opportunities to earn points.
 Points will accumulate by the class your car is in, and the drivers who have the most points at the end of the Fall Cup will be our class champions.

 What if I want to race more than one car?

 We have built in the function for our drivers to race as many cars as they want in our time attack series.
-For each additional car/class that the driver wishes to compete in, drivers will enter the cup, paying $10 per each additional registration.
 Each car/class will accumulate points independently.
 The trick is in getting enough track days to submit laps for each car, and it may be more advantageous to race only one car.

 What if I'm not very fast?